blake3dcake/openspectrym/README.md

 The next step is to wire everything up.

+Now you can hop into the code and calibrate your servo motors (more detail is commented out inside the code)

 The device mounts to the side rail of an ender 3 (I have not tested other printers) https://www.youtube.com/shorts/5oh6Mta2isw